qwertxzy/nozama-api/README.md

 ___

-##Login / getting a session id
+## Login / getting a session id

 **Definition**

 `POST /login`

 **Arguments**
--`"username":string` the username used to globally identify a user -`"password":string` the password of the user in the form of a salted hash with their username
+- `"username":string` the username used to globally identify a user
+- `"password":string` the password of the user in the form of a salted hash with their username

 **Response**